Jane Stewart, Countess of Galloway

-Jane Stewart, Countess of Galloway (1 September 1774 – 30 June 1842), formerly Lady Jane Paget, was the wife of George Stewart, 8th Earl of Galloway.
+Jane Stewart, Countess of Galloway (née Hon.
+Jane Bayly Paget; 1 September 1774 – 30 June 1842) was a British noblewoman and the wife of George Stewart, 8th Earl of Galloway.

+Biography

-She was the daughter of Henry Paget, 1st Earl of Uxbridge, and sister of Henry Paget, 1st Marquess of Anglesey, and his wife, the former Jane Champagné.
+Lady Jane was the daughter of Henry Paget, 1st Earl of Uxbridge and his wife, Jane Champagné.
+Her mother was born in Ireland of French Huguenot descent, the daughter of Arthur Champagne, Dean of Clonmacnoise and Lady Jane Forbes (daughter of the Earl of Granard).
+Her uncles were Gen. Josiah Champagné, Lt.
+Gen Forbes Champagné, and Rev. George Champagné.

+Her brother Henry was created Marquess of Anglesey.

 She married Stewart on 18 April 1797.

 They had eight children, three of whom died in infancy: